adam-wozniak/website/_portfolios/2022-04-01-pangaroids-video-game.md

 Pangaroids was featured as part of Steam Next Fest (Winter 2022).

-The game is now available on PC and Mac.
-[Get it free on Steam] (https://store.steampowered.com/app/1835040/Pangaroids/).
+The game is available now on PC and Mac.
+[Get it free on Steam](https://store.steampowered.com/app/1835040/Pangaroids/).

 ![](/images/pangaroids.png)